 You are able to take your own photographs of certain documents, but the Office makes a charge to people wishing to take advantage of this service, and the same restrictions regarding the fragility of documents applies.

 Refreshments are available in the cafe, located on the ground floor of the library.

-If you are unable to visit in person, they offer a Research Service.
+If you are unable to visit in person, Manchester Archives offers a research service.
 In addition they also give details of local researchers.
 For a fee, these agents are willing to undertake research on your behalf.